p-kuen/PatchProtect/README.md

 <h2>Why we recommend PatchProtect on your server:</h2>

 <h3>Lagfree and highest performance:</h3>
-It is very important for us, to code a prop protection, which doesn't need that much resources from the cpu.
+It is very important for us, to code a prop-protection, which doesn't need that much resources from the CPU.
 Everybody hates lags and we too, so we want to save some resources for other addons or for the server itself.

 <h3>Simple but functional:</h3>